 - Arrive Venezia San Lucia railway station

-- Suggested departure: Instead of wasting the day traveling, catch the once-daily Nightjet train from Vienna around 7pm direct to Venice and pay a little extra for a sleeper cabin with breakfast included.
-You’ll have saved on one night’s hotel expenses and arrive in Venice in the early morning refreshed and ready to set upon your Venetian activities.
+- Suggested departure: Instead of wasting the day traveling, catch the once-daily Nightjet train from Vienna direct to Venice and pay a little extra for a sleeper cabin with breakfast included.
+You’ll have saved on one night’s Venice city center hotel expenses and arrive in Venice in the early morning refreshed and ready to set upon your Venetian activities.

-If you booked a round-trip ticket from Milan, it is only a 2.5 hour train ride from Venice allowing most of your last day in Venice.
+If you booked a round-trip ticket to fly home from Milan, it is only a 2.5 hour train ride from Venice allowing most of your last day in Venice.
 If you booked a one-way ticket from separate cities, then you will just have more time in Venice.

 Ensure to arrive at the Marco Polo Airport pre-checked in and at least two hours before your flight departs.
 If you are like me, that sinking feeling may start to settle on you while you as you are in the airport knowing you are leaving Europe.